Last Updated: January 10, 2020

 Many employers look for software developers with professional experience.
 Professionals can demonstrate their work experience through resumes, cover letters, and portfolios.
 Depending on their level of education, professionals may have different experiences with field work.
 For instance, graduates with a master's degree may have already started their careers before entering into a master's program, or during their master's program.

 Undergraduate students, by comparison, do not typically graduate with much field experience, though they frequently pursue internship opportunities while in school.
 Internships often allow students to find full-time employment at their internship location after graduation.
 Professionals should focus on gaining as much work experience as possible during their programs and craft their resumes to demonstrate those experiences.
+Completing a coding bootcamp can also be a great way to get extra experience and learn marketable skills.

 There are many certifications for software developers.
 Some of the most common certifications include Microsoft, Amazon Software Services, Cloudera, and Oracle.
 Many software development careers require professionals to obtain certifications before allowing them to work with certain software projects.
 These certifications provide verification that professionals know enough about the software in question to work comfortably with it.
 Often, these credentials boost software developers' salary and employment opportunities since they set them apart from other candidates.
 Professionals can conduct their own research online or reach out to their college or university to discover different certification opportunities.
 Additionally, professional organizations may offer more certification opportunities.